msteffan/fundamentals/02_chapter/03_lesson.md

 ![Git Status of GA-Blog](../assets/chapter2/git_status_staged.gif)

-> **NOTE** Typically, you'll want to track all of the contents of your repo, so instead of specifying a unique file you should write `git add .` (remember `.` is shorthand for the working directory).
+> **NOTE** Typically, you'll want to track all of the contents of your repo, so instead of specifying a unique file you should write `git add .` (remember: `.` is shorthand for the working directory).

-So this new version of our GA-Blog project is now in what's called the staging area.
-Git is giving you a chance to change your mind before commiting.
+This new version of our GA-Blog project is now in what Git calls the "staging area".
+You still have the chance to change your mind before committing.

 > **CAUTION** You must add files to the staging area before committing them.